 School administrators, teachers, or other school personnel may immediately remove or cause to be removed threatening or violent students from a classroom setting or from the District's transportation system pending any further disciplinary action that may occur.
 Threatening or violent behavior shall include, but not be limited to:

+Disrupts the classroom environment and education process or the student challenges the authority of a supervising adult.

 Verbal or written statements or gestures by students indicating intent to harm themselves, others or property.

 Physical attack by students so as to intentionally inflict harm to themselves, others or property.

+The Principal may establish (school) procedures for a student's removal from and reentry to the classroom when the student's behavior disrupts the classroom environment and education process or the student challenges the authority of a supervising adult.In addition to removal, the student shall be subject to further discipline for the behavior consistent with the school's code of conduct.

 Removal of students from a bus shall be made in compliance with 702 KAR 5:080.

 Each school shall designate the site(s) to which employees may remove students from a classroom setting and the employee(s) who will supervise the student at the site.